 Electric bikes and regular bicycles are very similar.
-One hardly differs from another.
-Both have a frame, two wheels, steering wheel, seat, pedals and other parts.
-This means that when thinking about buying an electric bike, you’re probably already a bicycle fan.
+In many ways they hardly differ – both have a frame, two wheels, handlebars, seat, pedals and other parts.
+This means that when thinking about buying an electric bike, you’re probably already a cyclist.

-We’re going to compare an ebike to a regular bike rather than a motorbike, car, or a public transportation.
+We’re going to compare an ebike to a regular bike rather than a motorbike, car, or public transport.
 In this article, we will look at the main pros and cons of electric bikes compared to regular bikes, as well as some common features between them.